Adri6336/pybudget/README.md

 Pybudget is currently incompatible with Windows and must be ran on a Linux distro.

+First you'll need to install by running the install script as a super user.
+In a Debian/Ubuntu based distro, you'll do this by opening the terminal where you downloaded the script and entering:
+> sudo python3 install.py

+If you don't want to run the script for this, you can install the requirements manually.
+1. sudo apt install python3-pip
+2. pip3 install termcolor

 After installing the requirements, navigate to the directory where you downloaded the script to in the terminal and enter the following commands: